clutchdig8083399/Clutchys-multitool/README.md

 If any harm is done i do not fall responsable this for educational purposes only yo

 on windows just download it an press run on linux find the destination for the file on where it is downloaded.
-Now do this /home/yourusernmame/Downloads/Hostile/Hostiles-multitool-main/grabber and with wine do this wine cmd /c "Hostile Grabber.bat" if wine cannot find the file do this ls -l "/home/yourusernameDownloads/Hostile/Hostiles-multitool-main/grabber/"
+Now do this /home/yourusernmame/Downloads/Hostile/Clutchy-multitool-main/grabber and with wine do this wine cmd /c "Hostile Grabber.bat" if wine cannot find the file do this ls -l "/home/yourusernameDownloads/Hostile/Hostiles-multitool-main/grabber/"

+joind our discord and please let us know if you can fix any problems i added more problems then i needed lol.